A roadmap to guide users, step-by-step, through the process of designing a JWST high-contrast imaging (HCI) observing program.

 Assess how potential rolls of the telescope will change the positions of the companion(s) relative to any instrumental obstructions.

 In the case of coronagraphy, consider whether your goals call for a larger roll offset on the science target than can be obtained instantaneously in a single visibility period.

 Stage 5 – Use the Exposure Time Calculator to determine observing parameters

 Estimating exposure times is a science-critical aspect of HCI observation planning.
 Once target visibility is confirmed and a PSF calibration strategy adopted, the JWST Exposure Time Calculator (ETC) should be used to determine the exposure parameters needed to achieve the desired signal-to-noise (SNR) on your target(s).
-Aside from the directions in the Getting Started Guide, the following are advisable for HCI:
+Aside from the directions in the Getting Started with JWST Proposing, the following are advisable for HCI:

 Define your Scenes and Sources.

 Initiate calculations for each of your planned observations.

 Adjust the exposure time via the NUMBER OF GROUPS, INTEGRATIONS, and/or EXPOSURES until you obtain the desired SNR and contrast on your target.

 Initialize Target Acquisition (TA) calculations for each of your observations.

 Run your TA calculations and examine the output information.